 This course teaches students the theory and application of environmental sampling and analysis techniques.
 The course introduces the instrumentation and techniques used to assess air, water, and soil quality.
-Lecture focuses on sampling,
+Lecture focuses on sampling, end with two practice tests

 EXTENSION COURSES